Kimitzu/kimitzu-go/README.md

-﻿# djali-go
+﻿# kimitzu-go
 ![banner](https://i.imgur.com/iOnXDXK.png)
-Djali Server Daemon in Go forked from OpenBazaar
+Kimitzu Server Daemon in Go forked from OpenBazaar

 This repository contains the OpenBazaar server daemon which handles the heavy lifting for the [OpenBazaar](https://openbazaar.org/) desktop application.
 The server combines several technologies: A modified [IPFS](https://ipfs.io) node, which itself combines ideas from Git, BitTorrent, and Kademlia.
 A lightweight wallet for interacting with several cryptocurrency networks.
 And a JSON API which can be used by a user interface to control the node and browse the network.
 Find the user interface for the server at [github.com/OpenBazaar/openbazaar-desktop](https://github.com/OpenBazaar/openbazaar-desktop).